ethernitychain/op-geth-ern/README.md

 The following modifications were made to the OP-Geth node:

-- Modified the `writeBlockAndSetHead` function to process transactions and decode input data in Blockchain.go
+- Modified the `writeBlockWithState` function to process transactions and decode input data in Blockchain.go
 - Implemented `decodeTransactionInputData` to decode transaction input data using the contract ABI in Blockchain.go.
 - Added `postDecodedInput` function to send the extracted Input data to a configured endpoint  in Blockchain.go.